 Fold the bottom ⅓ of the dough up to the middle, then fold the top ⅓ of the dough over top to make a pamphlet shape.

-Turn the dough a quarter turn and repeat this roll and fold process twice more.
+Turn the dough a quarter turn and repeat this roll and fold process once more.

 Once finished rolling, cut the dough into two and use your cupped hands to shape each piece into a flat disc gently.